growi-dev/blog_content/_drafts/The-Slow-Learner.md

 My friend moved on to become PHP dev while I messed around with VisualBasic, VBScript (in an infrastructure job), Java (they had Applets!) then C# (because it is beautiful), then LotusScipt (because I needed the money) and finally Java again.
 Somewhere on the way I got infected with the OO paradigm.

 While it took me only one paragraph to give the highlights of my programming experience, for the most part it felt like years in hell.
+Don't get me wrong, I

 i love to code
 i love reading code